The Ultimate French Cheese and Wine Pairing Guide

 Ariège (09) - Bamalou Cheese & Madiran (Southwest)

 In the picturesque department of Ariège, you’ll find Bamalou, a semisoft cow’s milk tomme with a rust-colored rind and a rustic intensity that only grows more pronounced with time.
-Pair it with Madiran, a robust and fruity red wine from the Southwest region, to create a unique and satisfying combination.
-Ariège is known for its Pyrénées Mountains, including the town of Foix, famous for its hilltop castle.
+Pair it with Madiran, a robust, fruity red wine from the Southwest, for a sweet combination.

 Aude (11) - Cathare Cheese & Corbières rosé (Languedoc)

 Aude is home to Cathare, a flat, thin disc of fresh goat cheese that stands out thanks to the Cathar cross inscribed on its ashed surface.
-Complement it with the Languedoc’s Corbières rosé, whose Syrah and Grenache noir grapes give it a berry-forward flavour that creates a harmonious balance that celebrates the region’s terroir.
-Aude is all about the beautiful Canal du Midi and the town of Carcassonne, best known for its fortified medieval city.
+Complement it with the Languedoc’s Corbières rosé, whose Syrah and Grenache noir grapes give it a berry-forward flavour, creating a harmonious balance that celebrates the region’s terroir.

 Aveyron (12) - Roquefort Cheese & Sauternes (Bordeaux)